-It is often made from the Camellia sinensis plant that is also used to process green tea, oolong tea, black tea and more!
-(Bet you didn’t know that did you?)
-What makes this plant able to produce so many teas is how long it is processed for and the oxidation method it goes through.
-Learn more about the differences in the process between other popular teas like black tea, oolong tea and jasmine tea here.
+It is often made from the Camellia sinensis plant.
+Which is also used to process green tea, oolong tea, black tea, and more!
+This plant’s versatility enables its ability to create different tea varieties.
+Feel free to learn how this plant is processed for popular teas like black tea, oolong tea, and jasmine tea here.

 What is Green Tea?

-Green tea, just like matcha, is made from the same Camellia sinensis plant but it is not stone ground to make a fine powder.
-Instead, the leaves of the Camellia sinensis plant are plucked and then used as loose-leaf tea.
-Here’s some of our favorite brands for loose leaf green tea if you’re interested in what we drink in our office.
-We’ve had a huge debate recently about these two brands: Vahdam and Numi, maybe you can help us decide which one is better.
+Green tea, like matcha, is made from the same Camellia sinensis plant.
+But it is not stone ground to make a fine powder.
+Instead, the specific leaves of the Camellia sinensis plant are picked.
+These leaves are then used for loose-leaf tea.
+Here are some of our favorite brands for loose leaf green tea: Vahdam and Numi.
+We have a tough time deciding which one is tastier, maybe you can let us know!

-Now that you have some background information behind matcha and green tea, we’re sure that you can come up with similarities and differences yourself, but in case you want to see what we have to say, continue reading!
+Now that you have some background info for matcha and green tea, we’re sure that you can come up with your own takeaways.
+But in case you want to see what we have to say, continue reading!

 1) Both matcha and green tea are harvested and processed with the same plant.
 This plant is known as the Camellia sinensis plant.
-This plant is also popularly used to make oolong tea, black tea and even herbal teas.
+This plant is also used to make oolong tea, black tea, and even herbal teas.
 Let’s just say it’s very well known in the tea industry.

 2) The flavor profile of matcha and green tea are different.
-Though both teas are made from the same plant, they have a different taste to it.
-Generally matcha tea tastes more bitter because of its lengthy processing while green tea generally has a sweeter tone to it.
-Both teas have an underlying tea after taste similar to a lot of other teas.
+Though both teas are made from the same plant, they have a different taste.
+Generally, matcha powder tastes earthy whereas green tea tastes sweeter.
+Both teas will have a similar after taste, amongst other teas.
+Overall, they’re both pleasant to drink though.

-3) When mixed in water, green tea and matcha have different color appearances.
-Green tea mixed with water will appear almost transparent with a slight green tone to it.
+3) When mixed in water, green tea and matcha have different hues or color appearances.
+Green tea mixed with water will appear almost transparent with a slight yellow/green tone to it.
 When you mix water with matcha powder, it has a very rich and full green color to it.
-The main difference between the color appearances of these two teas is that matcha powder is more concentrated, being that it is grounded into a fine powder.